 Throughout your baby’s first few years of life, you’re going to experience multiple sleep disruptions.
-Sometimes as often as your baby waking up every hour.
+For some parents, it’s as frequent as having their baby waking up every hour throughout the night.

-If you misidentify why your the reason for your baby waking every few hours at night and don’t address it in the appropriate way, you might accidentally cause your baby to adopt a new sleep association, which turns a short-term sleep disruption into a long-term issue.
+If you misidentify the reason for your baby waking every hour (or every few hours) at night and don’t address it in the appropriate way, you might accidentally cause your baby to adopt a new sleep association, which turns a short-term sleep disruption into a long-term issue that causes unnecessary stress and sleep deprivation.

-In this post you’ll learn the most common reasons for babies waking frequently throughout the night, and how you can identify each of them.
-Then you’ll learn what you can do to fix it quickly so you and your baby can get some rest and eventually get your baby sleeping through the night.
+In this post, you’ll learn the most common reasons for babies waking frequently throughout the night.
+Then you’ll learn what you can do to end frequent night waking and eventually get your baby sleeping through the night so you can all have a good night’s sleep.

 When Teething is The Cause of Your Baby Waking Up Every Hour

-Teething is one of the most common things parents attribute their baby’s frequent waking to.
+Teething is one of the first things many parents assume is causing their baby’s frequent night wakings.

 - Your baby’s wake-up times suddenly become irregular (Unless your baby is waking every 60 to 90 minutes in the second half of the night — then it’s unlikely to be teething, but might be because of a sleep association, which is when babies need certain cues or behaviors to fall asleep.)